 The home inspection is one of the most stressful parts of a home sale, mostly because you don’t know how it’ll turn out.

 “The week or two after a property goes under contract can, unfortunately, be pretty nerve-racking,” Day says.
-“If it’s being financed, you wonder if it’s going to appraise, wonder if the issues are going to be expensive to repair or not and whether the contract will stick together.”
+“If it’s being financed, you wonder if it’s going to appraise, if the issues are going to be expensive to repair or not and whether the contract will stick together.
+That’s why, going back to get an inspection prior can make the whole thing a lot less stressful.”

 While you’ll have to disclose the issues that turn up in a pre-inspection, you can price your house accordingly.
-Buyers know upfront what they are getting into and you can save a lot of time towards the end of the sale.
+Buyers know upfront what they’re getting into, and you can save a lot of time towards the end of the sale.